kathiasi/FastPitchMulti/data_preprocessing/sami/readme_preprocessing.md

 * After checking all TextGrids for the sentence boundaries, we run a python script (split_sound_by_labeled_intervals_from_tgs_in_a_folder.py) to save all labeled and checked intervals into sentence-long individual files (.wav and .txt containing the individual text transcript).
 * Then, we run a python script that collects all sound files and corresponding text transcripts in a single table (make_table_wavs_txts.py)

 * In FastPitch, all files need to be converted from 44.1 khz .wav to 22 khz.
-For this, we have used librosa python package.
+For this, we have used command line tool sox.

 ### North Sámi